MAGICGrants/so-simple-theme/funds/fund_template.md

 MAGIC Grants is well-positioned to offer a MAGIC Fund for this Project.
 MAGIC Grants’s main advantages include the following:

-* Cryptocurrency-supportive board, with MAGIC Grants’s three board members having 10+ combined years of experience with the cryptocurrency communities.
+* Cryptocurrency-supportive board, with MAGIC Grants’s three board members having 10+ combined years of experience with cryptocurrency communities.
 * 501(c)(3) public foundation status.
 * Full tax deductibility of donations as allowable by law, regardless of asset (eg: USD, BTC, XMR, NFTs, stock).
 * Full ability to convert donations to a less-volatile asset (such as fiat currency) for making payments in whichever means is preferred by the contractor or employee.